core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * The Recipient Key used is the Pairwise Recipient Key (see {{sec-derivation-pairwise}}).

-* No verification of counter signature as there none included in the message.
+* No verification of counter signature occurs, as there is none included in the message.

 ## Protecting the Response {#sec-pairwise-protection-resp}